Nepal country profile

 The post of president is mainly ceremonial.

-Media freedom is restricted by the fact that the media have been the victims of violence, activists say.
+Media freedom is restricted by the fact that journalists have been the victims of violence, activists say.

 There is a small film industry, nicknamed "Kollywood".